What Does a Title Company Do?

-But issues regarding a valid chain of title pop up on a regular basis.
-And while a title agent may have experience on how to correct many minor issues, they really don’t have law degrees and they can not provide legal advice to parties in a transaction when more serious legal issues arise and these title issues will affect ownership rights.
-This is when you call, and that’s where attorneys, real estate attorneys, come in to play.
+Issues about valid claims of titles pop up regularly.
+And while a title agent may have experience on the title process and how to correct many minor issues, they usually don’t have a law degree.
+They cannot provide legal advice to parties in a transaction when more serious legal issues arise, and these title issues can affect the transfer of ownership rights.
+This is where attorneys, real estate attorneys, come into play.

-It is optional to hire yourself a good real estate attorney to review your legal documents before you close and you want to have one to prevent legal problems in the future.
-So while it maybe optional it really should be a mandatory item on your list when you’re buying or selling a piece of property.
+It is optional to hire a good real estate attorney to review your legal documents before you close and you want to have one to prevent legal problems in the future.
+So while it may be optional, it should be a mandatory item on your list when you’re buying or selling a piece of property.